Metrics with Prescribed Ricci Curvature near the Boundary of a Manifold: The Einstein equation on a solid torus

-This section briefly discusses the Einstein equation on the solid torus $\mathcal T$.
+In this section, we briefly discuss the Einstein equation on the solid torus $\mathcal T$.
 Let us first state a definition.
-We say that a smooth Riemannian metric $G$ on $\mathcal T$ is a \emph{rotationally symmetric metric on $\mathcal T$} if the formula
+We say that a smooth Riemannian metric $G$ on $\mathcal T$ is a \emph{rotationally symmetric metric on $\mathcal T$} if

-holds in our cylindrical coordinates.
-Here, $f$, $g$, and $h$ have to be functions from $(0,1]$ to $(0,\infty)$.
+in our cylindrical coordinates.
+Here, $p$ and $g_1,g_2$ have to be functions from $(0,1]$ to $(0,\infty)$.
 The solutions of the Einstein equation in the class of rotationally symmetric metrics on $\mathcal T$ can be found explicitly through a simple computation.
 We write down these solutions below.
-Before doing so, however, we need to make a few preparatory remarks.
+Before doing so, however, we need to make a few preparatory comments.

-Let $G$ be a rotationally symmetric metric on $\mathcal T$ such that equality~\eqref{rot_all_T} holds true.
-It is well known that the function $f$ must then admit a smooth odd extension to $[-1,1]$.
-We will denote this extension by the same letter $f$.
-Clearly, $f(0)$ is equal to~0.
+Suppose $G$ is a rotationally symmetric metric on $\mathcal T$ and equality~\eqref{rot_all_T} is satisfied.
+It is well known that the function $g_1$ must then admit a smooth odd extension to $[-1,1]$.
+We will preserve the notation $g_1$ for this extension.
+Clearly, $g_1(0)$ is equal to~0.
 This fact will be essential to our arguments later on.
-The functions $g$ and $h$ must admit smooth even extensions to $[-1,1]$.
-Again, we use the same letters $g$ and $h$ for these extensions.
-It is clear that $g_r(0)$ and $h_r(0)$ are equal to~0.
+The functions $p$ and $g_2$ must admit smooth even extensions to $[-1,1]$.
+Again, we preserve the notations $p$ and $g_2$ for these extensions.
+It is clear that $p'(0)$ and $g_2'(0)$ are equal to~0 (the prime now designates differentiation with respect to $\gamma$).
 This will also be important to our arguments later.
-The derivative $f_r(0)$ must equal $2\pi h(0)$.
-The values $g(0)$ and $h(0)$ need to be positive.
+The derivative $g_1'(0)$ must equal $2\pi p(0)$.
+The values $p(0)$ and $g_2(0)$ need to be positive.
 Thus, we have listed several properties of the components of a rotationally symmetric metric on $\mathcal T$ in our cylindrical coordinates.
-Conversely, suppose we have three smooth functions $f$, $g$, and $h$ from $[-1,1]$ to $\mathbb R$.
-Assume that $f$ is positive on $(0,1]$ and odd whereas $g$ and $h$ are positive on $[-1,1]$ and even.
-If $f_r(0)=2\pi h(0)$, then equality~\eqref{rot_all_T} defines a rotationally symmetric metric on~$\mathcal T$.
+Conversely, suppose we have three smooth functions $p$ and $g_1,g_2$ from $[-1,1]$ to $\mathbb R$.
+Assume that $g_1$ is positive on $(0,1]$ and odd whereas $p$ and $g_2$ are positive on $[-1,1]$ and even.
+If $g_1'(0)=2\pi p(0)$, then equality~\eqref{rot_all_T} defines a rotationally symmetric metric on~$\mathcal T$.
 The reader may wish to see, e.g.,~\cite{RH84,JDDKAY10} for related material.